betajippity/betajippity.github.io/_posts/2019-07-30-hyperion-papers.md

     * [Preprint Version](https://drive.google.com/file/d/1XVyhzCP_RDusyrfrsKlR8hIuq0fs_WJF)
     * [Official Publisher's Version](https://doi.org/10.1145/3388767.3407388)

+    Internal project from Disney Animation.
+This paper describes the process that went into achieving the final look and lighting of the "Show Yourself" sequence in *Frozen 2*, including a new tabulation-based approach implemented in Hyperion to maintain energy conservation in rough dielectric reflection and transmission.

 35. **Practical Hash-based Owen Scrambling**

     [Brent Burley](https://www.linkedin.com/in/brent-burley-56972557/).
 Practical Hash-based Owen Scrambling. *Journal of Computer Graphics Techniques*, 9(4), December 2020.